ALX99/ika/README.md

 ## What is Ika?

 Ika is a simple, modular, programmable API Gateway written in Go.
 It is designed to serve as a base for building a custom API gateway and have **ZERO** *gotchas*.
 In fact, it is so simple, that by default, it is closer to a reverse proxy than a full-fledged API Gateway.
-It even boasts an impressive external dependency count of **1**.
+It even boasts an impressive external dependency count of **2**;
-This single dependency is yaml parser used to read the configuration file.
+One which is a yaml parser used to read the configuration file, and one other to provide colored text output for [slog](https://pkg.go.dev/log/slog).

 ### Why Ika?